ChengHSUHSU/RetaGNN/README.md

 ### RetaGNN: Relational Temporal Attentive Graph NeuralNetworks for Holistic Sequential Recommendatio

+1.How to use the code.
+  python3 train.py

+2. We will collate our code as soon as possible (Finish it in 2020/10/26.)

 <!--
 **retagnn/RetaGNN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.